CHEEKATLAPRADEEP-MSFT-zz/AzureDatabricks/QuickstartNotebooks/AzureReports.md

-# This notebook is dedicated to Azure Cost Analysis Reports
+# This notebook is to get Azure Cost Analysis Reports

  # **Step1: Get the sample data to make Azure Cost Analysis Reports, you may follow the below steps:**